 3.3.3.
-Final Thoughts...Task Completion - the Zeigarnik and Hemingway Effects

-In the late 1920s, Bluma Zeigarnik and Maria Ovsiankina gave participants tasks to complete but interrupted them during some of the tasks.
-Zeigarnik (1927) found that the tasks that were remembered best were the ones participants were unable to complete and called it the Zeigarnik effect.
-This makes sense if you think about that to-do list you made for the day.
-At the end of the day, you are more likely to focus on the tasks that were not completed, especially if they were of high importance and needed to be done.
+Final Thoughts...Task Completion - the Zeigarnik and Hemingway Effects end of the day, you are more likely to focus on the tasks that were not completed, especially if they were of high importance and needed to be done.
 This can lead to both rumination on the tasks and the loss of sleep (Syrek et al., 2017).
 Ovsiankina (1928) found that participants resumed these incomplete tasks even if there was no obvious benefit to themselves and speculated that this occurred because an internal pressure was created that necessitated its resolution or resuming and completing the task.